apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part2.md

 ### Understand unaligned checkpointing

 In our system, we use unaligned checkpointing to speed up the process of checkpointing, which is essential for ensuring data consistency in distributed systems.
 However, when we activated the `finishBundleBeforeCheckpointing` feature, we began facing checkpoint timeout issues and delays in checkpointing steps.
-Apache Beam leverages Apache Flink's Legacy Source implementation for processing unbounded sources.
+Apache Beam leverages Apache Flink's legacy source implementation for processing unbounded sources.
 In Flink, tasks are categorized into two types: source tasks and non-source tasks.

 - **Source tasks**: fetch data from external systems into a Flink job
 - **Non-source tasks**: process the incoming data